jerdog/demystifying-devex-slidev/slides.md

 </v-clicks>

 <!--
-[click]Macromedia's Dreamweaver came out in 1997 (after Macromedia acquisition of Backstage from iBand in 1996) Dreamweaver completely changed the game in many respects, as Macromedia had a history of their products getting community-sourced tools, plugins, scripts, etc. [click]Microsoft released their first version of Visual Studio in 1997, and then [click]Microsoft FrontPage 2000 saw the first inclusion of plugins and integrations in early 1999 to make web management easier (FrontPage Server Extensions). [click]NetBeans was released in 2000 for Java, with [click]IntelliJ and [click]Eclipse following in 2001 and then along with [click]Micorosoft Visual Studio .NET in 2002 with a more modern and feature-rich IDE for .NET development.
+[click]Macromedia's Dreamweaver came out in 1997 (after Macromedia acquisition of Backstage from iBand in 1996) Dreamweaver completely changed the game in many respects, as Macromedia had a history of their products getting community-sourced tools, plugins, scripts, etc. [click]Microsoft released their first version of Visual Studio in 1997, and then [click]Microsoft FrontPage 2000 saw the first inclusion of plugins and integrations in early 1999 to make web management easier (FrontPage Server Extensions). [click]NetBeans was released in 2000 for Java, with [click]IntelliJ and [click]Eclipse following in 2001 and then along with [click]Microsoft Visual Studio .NET in 2002 with a more modern and feature-rich IDE for .NET development.
 We started seeing IDEs which offered enhanced functionality and more sophisticated features like intelligent code completion, refactoring tools, and improved version control integration.
 We saw a noticeable increase in support for multiple languages and frameworks, making these IDEs more versatile.
 -->

 ---